yizhangele/RollingBasedMPC_TMAScheduling/README.md

 This repository is aiming to provide the simulation results for the following paper.

-For more details, please find from paper: "Data-Driven Model Predictive Control for TMA Multi-Aircraft Routing Under Travel Time Uncertainty", planning to submit to The IEEE International Conference on Intelligent Transportation Systems (ITSC) 2025.
+For more details, please find from paper: "Data-Driven Model Predictive Control for TMA Multi-Aircraft Routing Under Travel Time Uncertainty", submitted to the Workshop on Artificial Intelligence for Air Transportation (AI4AT) @ AAAI 2026.

 ## Repository structure